 Nutrition isn’t the Only Need

-My pre-nursing self assumed that nursing was strictly intended for nutrition.
+Before having my first, I thought the sole purpose of breastfeeding was nutrition.
 And as such, I anticipated that once on solids, my babies wouldn’t need to breastfeed.
 What I had not yet witnessed or read about was how nursing actually increases self-regulation.
 The misperception is that toddlers who breastfeed are more reliant on mama when research has demonstrated breastfeeding leads to increases in serotonin and oxytocin, neurotransmitters responsible for mood balance.
 In both of my kids, nursing in toddlerhood has been a large player in a near-immediate shift from upset to contented.

 Not Wanting to Nurse; Not Wanting to Wean

 Despite its wide-ranging benefits and the fact breastfeeding has been a real success for both of my kids, there have been times I have wished I could just stop now.
-However, when it’s come to actually thinking about weaning, my heart has broken a little bit.
-Even though nursing drained me (excuse the pun), it is such a tender, sweet bonding experience between mother and child.
+However, I’m reluctant to think about weaning.
+Even though nursing drained me (excuse the pun), it is such a tender, sweet bonding experience

 When I got pregnant with my son, based on research and my maternal instinct, I decided against weaning my daughter at just under seven-months-old.
 I had read that when pregnant, milk production decreases and then eventually turns into colostrum.
 Generally, children will wean as the milk tappers or when the less fatty colostrum arrives.
 Neither happened, and I was very comfortable with the idea of nursing both my babies when baby #2 arrived.
 When my daughter hit 18 months, I started considering weaning.
 It always winded me a bit to think of doing it and I couldn’t put forth a plan to do so because it went against my instinct as a mom.

 One year after starting tandem nursing my two little ones, the heat of the summer hit.
 I found no matter how much water I consumed, by afternoon I couldn’t shake feelings of nausea and feeling headachy.
 It was time to wean my first.
-Because I was ready this time around, unlike failed attempts before, it went relatively smoothly.
+Because I was ready this time around, it went relatively smoothly.
 Now it’s one down, one more to go!